mmazzarolo/react-native-modal-datetime-picker/README.md

 All the [DatePickerIOS props](https://facebook.github.io/react-native/docs/datepickerios.html) are also supported!

+## Frequently Asked Questions

+### The component is not working as expected
+Under the hood `react-native-modal-datetime-picker` uses react-native original [DatePickerAndroid](https://facebook.github.io/react-native/docs/datepickerandroid.html), [TimePickerAndroid](https://facebook.github.io/react-native/docs/timepickerandroid.html) and [DatePickerIOS](https://facebook.github.io/react-native/docs/datepickerios.html).
+Before reporting a bug, try swapping `react-native-datetime-picker` with react-native original date/time pickers and, if the issue persists, check if it has already been reported as a [react-native issue](https://github.com/facebook/react-native/issues).

 ## Notes

 Just remember to always set the `isVisible` prop to `false` in both `onConfirm` and `onCancel` (like in the example above).